-- What Is the Statute of Limitation for Medical Malpractice Cases in Miami, FL?
+- What is the statute of limitations for medical malpractice claims in FL?

 Medical malpractice takes place when an individual who seeks medical help is harmed by a doctor, or another medical professional, who doesn’t perform his or her duties to the level that is expected.
 This can happen by the action, or inaction, of a medical professional that results in personal injury.

-- Showing a doctor-patient relationship existed: You must show that you, or the victim, had a relationship with the medical professional that caused the injury.
-You must have hired the doctor or have been treated by the medical professional.
+- Showing a doctor-patient relationship existed: You must show that you, or the victim, had a relationship with the medical professional who caused the injury.
+You must have hired the doctor or have been treated by a medical professional.
 A consulting physician who did not treat you can raise questions of whether a relationship existed.

 - The medical professional was negligent: To successfully pursue a malpractice claim, you must show that the medical professional acted negligently in your diagnosis or treatment.
 Nearly all states require that the patient have a medical expert confirm that the negligent party deviated from the appropriate “standard of care” for healthcare professionals.

 - The negligence caused the injury: The burden is placed on the patient to prove that the doctor or medical professional’s negligence is what caused the injury.
 They must show that it is more likely than not that the doctor’s negligence directly caused the injury.
 A medical expert can testify to this as well.

 - The injury led to damages: Even if a doctor or healthcare professional acted negligently, a patient cannot pursue a malpractice claim if no injury or harm occurred.
 Examples of damages patients can pursue compensation for include physical pain, mental anguish, additional medical bills, disfigurement, scarring, and lost work and earning capacity.

 MAKING OUR WORLD SAFER ONE CASE AT A TIME ®